rapidfish/personnummer/README.md

 - Helper class method to extract Zodiac information (Western zodiac signs)

-## Usage examples when coding in Java ...
+## Usage examples coding in Java ...

 Examples below show how to parse a Personnummer string.
 Now an input string with a valid swedish personnummer can be written in a couple of different variations.